9 Apple TV tips and tricks for new users

-The Apple TV ($197.84 at Sam's Club) may seem like a pretty simple device -- a streamer box that connects to your television and works very similarly to an iPhone ($1,149.00 at Apple) or iPad ($290.08 at Amazon.com).
+The Apple TV (£179.00 at Apple) may seem like a pretty simple device -- a streamer box that connects to your television and works very similarly to an iPhone (£999.00 at Apple) or iPad (£339.00 at Apple).
 In fact, the TVOS operating system is a lot like iOS, but there are some key differences that you should know when getting started with a new Apple TV.

 Here are nine tips and tricks for your brand new Apple TV.